“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 Thorough Prescreening Before the Promotion

-What we do on a continuous basis can always have some lapses.
+What we do continuously can always have some lapses.
 So, even with all the above systems in place, thorough and transparent screening helps before promoting an employee to higher and different responsibilities.
 Transparency is a must so that the organization and employee are on the same page and the outcome doesn’t leave a bitter taste.

 Promoting without Role Change